valerisuleo/testing-angular-app/03_integration-testing/README.md

 **3)** Now in order to create an instance of this component we call: `TestBed.createComponent(VoterComponent)` and the arg. of this method is the component itself.

 > Look at the return type of this method: it does not return an instance of the component, it return: `ComponentFixture<VoterComponent>` whic is a generic class.
-So this ComponentFixture is a wrapper around our component instance; we that we can get access to both the component's instance and its template.
+So this ComponentFixture is a wrapper around our component instance; with that we can get access to both the component's instance and its template.

 **4)**`import { TestBed, ComponentFixture } from '@angular/core/testing'`

-**5)** Let's declare now a couple of variable:
+**5)** Let's declare now a couple of variables:

 ```
 describe('VoterComponent', () => {